U.S. Dollar Falls Against Most Majors () | aktiencheck.de

 dpa-AFX

-OTTAWA (dpa-AFX) - The U.S. dollar weakened against most major currencies in the Asian session on Thursday.
+BRUSSELS (dpa-AFX) - The U.S. dollar weakened against most major currencies in the early European session on Tuesday.

-Against the yen and the Canadian dollar, the greenback dropped to more than 2-week lows of 113.16 and from yesterday's closing quotes of 113.37 and 1.3301, respectively.

-If the greenback extends its downtrend, it is likely to find support around 1.08 against the euro, 0.98 against the franc, 111.00 against the yen and 1.31 against the loonie.
+If the greenback extends its downtrend, it is likely to find support around 1.09 against the euro, 1.26 against the pound, 0.98 against the franc and 110.00 against the yen.

 Copyright RTT News/dpa-AFX